-Heathrow is by far the UK's busiest airport for freight, handling 1.5 million tonnes in 2014, most being 'bellyhold' freight on scheduled passenger aircraft.
-Stansted is the UK's third busiest freight airport, handling 212,000 tonnes in 2014.
-East Midlands is the UK's second busiest freight airport, and, like Stansted, virtually all is carried on specialised cargo aircraft rather than bellyhold.
+Heathrow is by far the UK's busiest airport for freight, handling 1.54 million tonnes in 2016 (65% of the UK total), almost all of this (95%) being 'bellyhold' freight on scheduled passenger aircraft.
+Stansted is the UK's third busiest freight airport, handling 223,000 tonnes in 2016.
+East Midlands is the UK's second busiest freight airport handling 300,000 tonnes in 2016 and, like Stansted, virtually all of this was carried on specialised cargo aircraft rather than bellyhold.

 What are the comparative numbers of total Air Transport Movements (ATMs)?

 In 2016 Stansted handled 163,895 ATMs (93% of which were passenger aircraft and 7% cargo aircraft).
 By comparison, Heathrow handled 473,199 ATMs in 2016, Gatwick 280,089 and Manchester 184,553.
 The planning consent granted to Stansted in 2008 permits 264,000 ATMs in any 12 month period.

 While the great majority of the input on the campaign is provided by unpaid volunteers, SSE maintains a campaign office and has routine overheads to meet every month.In addition, external consultants are engaged from time to time where relevant expertise - such as specific technical, legal and planning advice - is not available from our volunteer base.
 Click here for a summary of SSE's income and expenditure.

 How big would a two runway airport be?

 The proposals set out in BAA's 2008 planning application would have increased the size of the airport by 50% to around 14 square kilometers.
 This area is similar to that enclosed by London's Circle Line.